Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 — Michael Nelson (@micmurphynelson) December 16, 2016

 People are apparently confused, and some women aren’t exactly happy about it, according to NME.
-Women complain that men aren’t suffering from a lack of attention in society, so why would Glamour all of a sudden give the spotlight to Bono, while there are so many women who deserve this award more?
+Women complain that men aren’t suffering from a lack of attention in society, so why would Glamour all of a sudden give the spotlight to Bono when there are so many women who deserve this award more?

 A user named OhNoSheTwitnt said on Twitter that Bono winning the Woman of the Year award is “just another example of a man getting a job despite there being women more qualified to do it.”